sdbip/Segerfeldt.EventStore/Documentation/ES.md

 Value objects should also be encapsulated.
 They should have an internal representation of data and an external interface.
 Users of the value object should only ever couple to the interface, never to the concrete data representation.
 That allows the storage strategy to change without breaking references to the value object.
 And it also helps the programmer stay focused on the *meaning* of the value rather than its *composition*.

-How should you for example represent a monetary amount? $1.50 can be represented in at least three different ways: as the number `150` (cents), the number `1.5` (dollars) or the two numbers: `1` (dollar) and `50` (cents).
+Let's look at money for a concrete example: How should you represent a monetary amount, say a dollar and a half? $1.50 can be represented in at least three different ways: as the number `150` (cents), the number `1.5` (dollars) or the two numbers: `1` (dollar) and `50` (cents).
 Which representation is the right one?
 Maybe one is right at the beginning, but becomes a problem after new requirements come to light?
 Encapsulation of this amount in a `Money` value object will prevent errors in all code that refer to it; if there is an error, it will surely be located in the `Money` class itself which makes it easier to find and correct.

 Here is an interesting talk about value objects: <https://www.youtube.com/watch?v=vh-LT1mkIz4>